Urban ecology: Biodiversity and urbanization

 Research in countries of temperate areas indicates that, on a small scale, urbanization often increases the biodiversity of non-native species while reducing that of native species.
 This normally results in an overall reduction in species richness and increase in total biomass and species abundance.
-Urbanization reduces diversity on a large scale in cities of developed countries, but in tropical cities, despite the high human densities, can retain very high diversity if small patches of habitats are retained across the city.
-Urbanization disrupts species interaction with specific features of the ecosystem that would be observed in its natural habitat.
+Urbanization reduces diversity on a large scale in cities of developed countries, but in tropical and subtropical cities, despite the high human densities, can retain very high diversity if small patches of habitats are retained across the city.
+Even domestic urban and suburban properties near high density city centres can support well over a thousand macro-organism species, many of which are often native.
+These urban landscapes can also support many complex ecosystem interactions.
+However, urbanization disrupts many other species interactions that would occur in undeveloped natural habitat.

 Urban stream syndrome is a consistently observed trait of urbanization characterized by high nutrient and contaminant concentration, altered stream morphology, increased dominance of dominant species, and decreased biodiversity The two primary causes of urban stream syndrome are storm water runoff and wastewater treatment plant effluent.

 Changes in diversity

 Diversity is normally reduced at intermediate-low levels of urbanization but is always reduced at high levels of urbanization.
 These effects have been observed in vertebrates and invertebrates while plant species tend to increase with intermediate-low levels of urbanization but these general trends do not apply to all organisms within those groups.
 For example, McKinney's (2006) review did not include the effects of urbanization on fishes and of the 58 studies on invertebrates, 52 included insects while only 10 included spiders.
 There is also a geographical bias as most of the studies either took place in North America or Europe.

 The effects of urbanization also depend on the type and range of resources used by the organism.
 Generalist species, those that use a wide range of resources and can thrive under a large range of living conditions, are likely to survive in uniform environments.
 Specialist species, those that use a narrow range of resources and can only cope with a narrow range of living conditions, are unlikely to cope with uniform environments.
 There will likely be a variable effect on these two groups of organisms as urbanization alters habitat uniformity.
-Surprisingly, endangered plant species have been reported to occur throughout a wide range of urban ecosystems, many of them being novel ecosystems.
+Endangered plant species have been reported to occur throughout a wide range of urban ecosystems, many of them being novel ecosystems.

 A study of 463 bird species reported that urban species share dietary traits.
 Specifically, urban species were larger, consumed more vertebrates and carrion, and fed more frequently on the ground or aerially, and also had broader diets than non‐urban species.
+Such changes reflect the process of synurbization, in which wildlife populations undergo adaptive shifts in response to urban environments.